Get Ready to File Your Income Tax Return

 Form 16

 • Form 16 is issued annually by employers to their employees.
-It serves as a proof that the employer has deducted TDS (Tax Deducted at Source) from the salary of the employee and deposited it with the Income Tax Department.
+It serves as proof that the employer has deducted TDS (Tax Deducted at Source) from the salary of the employee and deposited it with the Income Tax Department.

 • Form 16 consists of two parts:

-• Part A: This part includes details of the employer and employee, such as their PAN (Permanent Account Number), TAN (Tax Deduction and Collection Account Number) of the employer, period of employment, summary of tax deducted and deposited quarterly, and assessment year.
+• Part A: This part includes details of the employer and employee, such as their PAN (Permanent Account Number), TAN (Tax Deduction and Collection Account Number) of the employer, period of employment, a summary of tax deducted and deposited quarterly, and assessment year.

-• Part B: This part provides a detailed breakup of salary paid to the employee, allowances exempt under section 10, deductions allowed under Chapter VI-A (like Section 80C, 80D, etc.), and the resultant taxable income after these deductions.
+• Part B: This part provides a detailed breakup of salary paid to the employee, allowances exempt under Section 10, deductions allowed under Chapter VI-A (like Section 80C, 80D, etc.), and the resultant taxable income after these deductions.

 • Employees use Form 16 to file their income tax returns (ITR).
 It helps calculate the total income earned during the year and the tax deducted at source.
 The information provided in Form 16 is crucial for accurate tax return filing.
 File your tax return.